desi-ivanova/starter-academic/content/post/llm-stats-evals/index.md

 To illustrate these three principles, we use [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229) as a case study---a recent paper that received substantial attention from the LLM research community with **millions of views** across social media platforms and the world-wide-web (e.g. see [this](https://machinelearning.apple.com/research/gsm-symbolic), [this](https://www.reddit.com/r/singularity/comments/1g1zphu/apple_ai_researchers_question_openais_claims/), or [this](https://x.com/MFarajtabar/status/1844456880971858028)).
 We review their methods, identify gaps in their analysis, and offer a more rigorous statistical assessment of their claims.

-**Note:** Whilst writing this blog post, a great overview of statistical methods suitable for evaluating LMs was published by Miller (2024) <d-cite key="miller2024adding"></d-cite>.
+**Note:** Whilst writing this blog post, a great overview of statistical methods suitable for evaluating LMs was published by Miller (2024).

 # 3. Summary of [Mirzadeh et al. (2024)](https://arxiv.org/pdf/2410.05229)

-Mirzadeh et al. (2024) <d-cite key="mirzadeh2024gsm"></d-cite> make two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.
+Mirzadeh et al. (2024) make two technical contributions: (1) a new benchmark, called GSM-Symbolic, for evaluating mathematical reasoning of LMs, and (2) an empirical evaluation of 25 LMs on this new benchmark to assess their reasoning capabilities.

 ## 3.1 What is the new benchmark and how is it constructed?

-The authors propose GSM-Symbolic, a variant of the well-established GSM8K benchmark for grade school math word problems <d-cite key="cobbe2021training"></d-cite>.
+The authors propose GSM-Symbolic, a variant of the well-established GSM8K benchmark for grade school math word problems (Cobbe et al., 2021).
 Since GSM8K has likely leaked into many LMs' training sets due to its popularity, GSM-Symbolic aims to match its distribution whilst eliminating (or reducing) train-test overlap.

 The authors also construct four variants of GSM-Symbolic by modifying question difficulty:
 - GSM-M1: An easier version that removes one clause from each question.